I have a confession to make: when I first started out in the freelance writing business, I wrote for cheap.

 Time is one of the most valuable commodities of a freelance writer – it’s what we use in order to produce our services.
 However, many people who aren’t freelance writers consistently underestimate the amount of time that it takes to create a great piece of written content.
 The average rate for composing content is roughly 19 words per minute, which means that a blog post of 1000 words would take roughly 53 minutes to compose.

 Of course, there is a lot of time spent on other areas besides simply composing content.

 Time has to be spent on research, even for some topics that a writer may know.
 Of course, the content needs to be structured so that it flows before it is written.
-After being written, it needs to be edited, and then proof read.
+After being written, it needs to be edited, and then proofread.
 The time taken from start to finish varies widely, but it often takes several hours for this process to take place.
 For example, popular blogger Neil Patel of Kissmetrics can take up to 4 hours composing a blog post.
-Writer and blogger Codrut Turcanu estimates that he spends at least 3 hours on each piece of content he produces.
+Writer and blogger Codrut Turcanu estimate that he spends at least 3 hours on each piece of content he produces.

 Reasonable prices mean higher quality

 By charging prices, I can produce higher quality.
 If I stuck to only low paying writing gigs, then I would have to sacrifice time for each article in order to make a livable wage.
 For example, at £5 per article, I would have to write 763 500 word articles, to earn the average monthly salary of £3815, based on a yearly salary of £45,790.
 Based on a 40 hour work week, that would mean I’d have to write 5 £5 articles per hour just to make the average monthly wage.

 Of course, this is ignoring the fact that higher taxes, health insurance, and other factors would all take an extra bite out of the wage, meaning that I would have to write even more in order to attain the same take-home salary.